erikafrangione/academic-kickstart/content/projects/tutorials/Topic1_DNAstrings.md

 ---
 # Course title, summary, and position.
-linktitle: Topic 1: Using DNA as a String
+linktitle: Solutions to Bioinformatics Python and Bash Problems
 summary: A showcase of my solutions to common bioinformatics problems
 weight: 1

 # Page metadata.
-title: Solutions to Bioinformatics Python Problems
+title: Topic 1: DNA as a String
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false